| | |

 The real highlight of the Trier Roman ruins, and perhaps of all Roman ruins in Germany, is the Porta Nigra, which translates as “black gate.”
 Dating to the 2nd century AD, it was one of four gates in the roughly rectangular wall around the city.

-All four gates later became convenient sources of building materials but fortunately this one survived because of a religious hermit called Simeon, who moved into the gate in the 11th century.
-After his death he was declared a saint and the local bishop ordered that the gate be converted to a church, and it eventually became a double-decker church.
-The first floor became a church for the masses, while the second (top) level served the religious community of the monastery next door.
+All four gates later became convenient sources of building materials, but fortunately this one survived because of a religious hermit called Simeon, who moved into the gate in the 11th century.
+After his death, he was declared a saint and the local bishop ordered that the gate be converted to a church.
+It eventually became a double-decker church.
+The first floor was a church for the masses, while the second (top) level served the religious community of the monastery next door.

 In order to turn the gate into a church, the gate itself was walled up using earth.
 A side effect of this decision was that the earth served to preserve the exterior.
 When Napoleon briefly conquered Trier, he ordered the earth cleared, and the Prussian rulers who took over next finished the job.